MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-and-publish-marketplace-item.md

 ms.lastreviewed: 05/07/2019

 ---
-# Create and publish a custom Azure Stack Marketplace item
+# Create and publish a custom Azure Stack Hub Marketplace item

-*Applies to: Azure Stack integrated systems and Azure Stack Development Kit*
+*Applies to: Azure Stack Hub integrated systems and Azure Stack Development Kit*

-Every item published to the Azure Stack Marketplace uses the Azure Gallery Package (.azpkg) format.
-The *Azure Gallery Packager* tool enables you to create a custom Azure Gallery package that you can upload to the Azure Stack Marketplace, which can then be downloaded by users.
+Every item published to the Azure Stack Hub Marketplace uses the Azure Gallery Package (.azpkg) format.
+The *Azure Gallery Packager* tool enables you to create a custom Azure Gallery package that you can upload to the Azure Stack Hub Marketplace, which can then be downloaded by users.
 The deployment process uses an Azure Resource Manager template.

 ## Marketplace items